 Today’s voice interfaces tend to be wake word activated, which makes thanks somewhat awkward.
 To thank Alexa, one must formally preface it with the wake word: “Alexa, thank you.”
 Just blurting out thanks won’t activate the microphone, and the device will never “hear” it.

-That awkwardness aside, what incentive do we have to give thanks?
+Awkwardness aside, what incentive do we have to give thanks?
 Why do we do it?
 In our person to person social contract, the concept of “thanks” is used to provide our conversational partner with a sense of being appreciated: happiness, satisfaction, or even pride.
 Over time, we build trust in a relationship by showing we see and appreciate the effort expended.
 And in return, sometimes we are rewarded by seeing our conversational partner’s mood improve.

 So what is the mood equivalent for a voice assistant?
 Could receiving frequent “thanks” make an assistant happier?
 More familiar with us?
-Perhaps frequent “thanks” lessens the importance of “please”, since the net respect shown is the same?
+Perhaps frequent “thanks” lessens the importance of “please,” since the net respect shown is the same?
 In the human social contract, people who feel thanked and appreciated often go above and beyond.
 Could that manifest in our devices?

-Gamification, or lack thereof
+Gamification, or Lack Thereof

 In the end, any system that uses politeness as a gate for core functionality may backfire.
 Reinforcing good behavior also means matching the motivation you’d like to see in the real world.
 As The Verge put it: